AntonVanAssche/Gnoti/README.md

 # Gnoti
-Changes the position of your notification.
+Changes the position and duration of your notification.

 ## Previews
 ![preview-right](./screenshots/right.png)